Military Poncho Shelter Configurations using Trekking Poles

 Start with closing the oversized hood.

-Roll the hood up and wrap the drawstring around the hood roll that you made.
-This should keep any rain from leaking in from the hood.
-The rolled-up hood is also going to provide an attachment point for a guideline.
+Roll up the hood and secure the drawstring around the roll you’ve created.
+This will help prevent any rain from seeping in through the hood.
+Additionally, the rolled-up hood serves as a convenient attachment point for a guideline.

 Military Poncho Shelter Configurations Using Trekking Poles